raymondwcs/toRomanNumeral/README.md

 # Deploy Containerized Node.js Apps Using Docker Compose and Kubernetes

 ## About
-This project implements two versions of a simple Node.js app that converts numbers to roman numerals and demonstrates how they can be deployed using Docker Compose and Kubernetes.
+This tutorial demonstrates how to deploy containerized apps using Docker Compose and Kubernetes.
+There are two versions of a simple Node.js app, which converts numbers to roman numerals:

 - [Monolithic](server.js)
 - [SOA](soa/)